05xapresses/powercord-weather/README.md

 `.weather [city/any name location/airport code/domain/area code/GPS coordinates]`

-without any args plugin will choose location from plugin setting ~~or random location based on od idk what if you don't set anything in settings~~
+without any args the plugin will choose location from plugin setting ~~or random location based on od idk what if you don't set anything in settings~~

 in settings you can choose